 Ian was a co-founder of a proteomics-based, publicly listed, biotechnology company and he continues to collaborate and consult widely with the pharmaceutical and biotechnology industry.
 Ian serves on six international editorial boards and over the years has held office-bearing positions in a number of national and international societies and had an active involvement in the organisation of numerous national and international scientific meetings.

-He has held and continues to hold, a variety of senior government and non-government advisory board / committee memberships and currently holds the following positions: Adjunct Professor, Warwick University UK; Council and Board Member, Australian Institute of Nuclear Science and Engineering (AINSE); Non Executive Director, Auspep Pty Ltd; Non Executive Director, Victorian Endowment for Science, Knowledge and Innovation (VESKI); Director, Victorian node Proteomics Australia, Bioplatforms Australia (BPA); Chairman, BioImaging International External Advisory Board; Chairman, ESFRI Roadmap for Research Infrastructures and Chairman, Euro‑Bioimaging and Member of the Scientific and Ethics Advisory Board for CORBEL (Coordinated Research Infrastructures Building Enduring Life-science Services).
+He has held and continues to hold, a variety of senior government and non-government advisory board / committee memberships and currently holds the following positions: Adjunct Professor, Warwick University UK; Council and Board Member, Australian Institute of Nuclear Science and Engineering (AINSE); Non Executive Director, Auspep Pty Ltd; Non Executive Director and Chairman, Victorian Endowment for Science, Knowledge and Innovation (VESKI); Director, Victorian node Proteomics Australia, Bioplatforms Australia (BPA); Chairman, BioImaging International External Advisory Board; Chairman, ESFRI Roadmap for Research Infrastructures and Chairman, Euro‑Bioimaging and Member of the Scientific and Ethics Advisory Board for CORBEL (Coordinated Research Infrastructures Building Enduring Life-science Services).

 Ms Marion Thompson